fogge1/optimizations-of-sph/README.md

 # sph-python
-Smoothed-Particle Hydrodynamics simulation of Toy Star
+Optimizations of Smoothed-Particle Hydrodynamics simulation of Toy Star by

-## Create Your Own Smoothed-Particle Hydrodynamics Simulation (With Python)
+## Profiling

+Profiling of the baseline `sph.py` is done in the `profiling.ipynb´ jupyter notebook.
+Profiling is done with cProfile, line profiler and memory profiler.

+## Benchmarks

+Benchmarks of the baseline and optimizations are done in the `benchmarks.ipynb`.
+To benchmark and compare the optimizations we measure the runtime with different number of particles, then plot the results.

 ### Philip Mocz (2020) Princeton University, [@PMocz](https://twitter.com/PMocz)